UFC Fight Night: Stephens vs. Choi: Predictions & Analysis

 A few statistical edges stand out.
 Krause throws significantly more leather — a 1.3 sig. strike per minute gap.
 White is far more active with takedowns, averaging 0.2 more per 15 minutes.
 White has tighter striking defense, making opponents miss more often.

-The Pick: Alex White over James Krause.
-The model gives White a slight nod at 58% — this could easily go either way.
-The market implies 62% for Krause, but our model sees only 42%.
-That 20-point gap favoring White is worth watching.
+The Pick: James Krause over Alex White.
+This is essentially a pick'em.
+The model nudges toward Krause at 55%, but there's almost nothing separating these two.
+The market implies 62% for Krause, but our model sees only 55%.
+That 7-point gap favoring White is worth watching.

 Marco Polo Reyes vs Matt Frevola